LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ### Error 5: 400 Unexpected character...: was expecting double-quote to start field name.

-In [part 2](https://github.com/LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-), we learned about multi_match query.
+In [part 2](https://github.com/LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-), we al learned about the multi_match query.
 This query allows you to search for the same search terms in multiple fields at one time.

 Suppose you wanted to search for the phrase party planning in fields headline and short_description as shown below:
 ```